-If you are planning a camping trip, this printable escape room is a perfect activity to take with you for kids to play and to add to the excitement of the trip.
-Simply print ahead of time, and use materials you (likely) have with you.
+If you are planning a camping trip, this printable escape room is a perfect activity to take with you.
+Simply print and play and to add to the excitement of the trip.
+Simply print ahead of time, and use materials you (likely) already have with you.

 This is one of my favorite outdoor education activities!
 Let kids get a bit muddy as they “bake” with this sensory activity.

-If you are looking for a gross motor activity, this is a great way to get kids moving outdoors.
+If you are looking for an active game, this is a great way to get kids moving outdoors.

-Kids explore their senses with their feet with this “Walk Through Fall”.
+Kids explore their senses with their feet with this bare foot sensory activity.

-5 days filled with outdoor learning activities – like “Campfire Day”.
+5 days filled with outdoor learning activities, such as “Campfire Day”.

 Leaf Weaving works on fine motor skills for little hands.

-Kids love playing with cookies cutters and play dough, but used outside with snow (or another seasonal material) creates a whole new sensory activity.
+Kids love playing with cookies cutters and play dough, but used outside with snow creates a whole new sensory activity.

-Instead of throwing out paper, recycle and create this seed bomb – it makes a great gift from kids as well.
+Instead of throwing out paper, recycle and create this seed bomb.

 Children learning about World War 1 will be engaged with this outdoor learning activity for WWI.